 - you have uploaded all the required documents

-For SAI candidates, please refer to the SAI website.
+For Join a School in France candidates, please refer to the Join a School in France website.

 The admissibility results are published on your HEC applicant space following the screening of all eligible applications.
-For SAI applicants, the results will be available through our website.
+For Join a School in France applicants, the results will be available through our website.
 Admissible candidates are invited to take part in an admissions interview, a 20-25 minute interview in English either by Skype or on campus.
 Candidates are encouraged to discuss their unique background, motivation, interests, and goals during this interview.

 The admission results are published on your HEC applicant space following the interview and admissions jury (6 to 8 weeks after application deadlines.
 See admissions calendar).